Skip to main content

 Why size matters

 Windshields are made of laminated safety glass — two thin sheets of glass bonded around a plastic interlayer.
 When a rock hits, it impacts the outer layer and creates a chip or short crack.
-Resin repair fills that void, restores about 95% of the structural strength, and stops the crack from spreading further.
+Resin repair fills that void, restores up to 90–95% of the structural strength (per industry testing), and stops the crack from spreading further.

 Past about 6 inches, the crack has typically penetrated past where resin can effectively bond.
 The structural integrity is compromised enough that the windshield can no longer reliably support an airbag deployment or roof rollover (it's a structural element in modern vehicles).
 Replacement is the only answer.